 - The 70% restriction does not apply to projects that have achieved the level of productivity as prescribed by the Minister of Finance.

 - The allowance will be withdrawn if the asset for which the allowance is granted is disposed of within five years.

-It is proposed that a special reinvestment allowance of 60% of QCE will be given for years of assessment 2020 to 2022 for companies which have exhausted their existing 15 year reinvestment allowance period and special reinvestment allowance granted for years of assessment 2016 to 2018.
+A special reinvestment allowance of 60% of QCE will be given for years of assessment 2020 to 2022 for companies which have exhausted their existing 15-year reinvestment allowance period and special reinvestment allowance granted for years of assessment 2016 to 2018.

 Approved service projects

 A resident company undertaking a project approved by the Minister of Finance in the transportation, communications, utilities, and services subsectors may enjoy the following incentives:

 - Investment allowance of 60% of QCE incurred within five years to be utilised against 70% of statutory income, or income tax exemption of 70% of statutory income for a period of five years.

 - Buildings used solely for the purposes of such projects qualify for an industrial building allowance.